 Maybe you are thinking, well I’m not much of a reader.
 Yeah, me neither.
-Well, at least not naturally.
+At least not naturally.
 Reading for me is more of a discipline than a natural passion.
-I’ve learned to love and appreciate it, but it’s something that didn’t come naturally to me.
-But it is something that has brought tremendous growth in my life and faith.
-And over time it’s become something I enjoy doing.

-I say that to encourage you if it’s been a while since you’ve read a book, maybe pick one up.
+I say that to encourage you if it’s been a while since you’ve read a book; maybe pick one up this year.
 It’s a great way to learn and grow your faith.
 Plus you can always get the audiobook if you really hate reading.